gms64/greg_on_data/README.md

 - [illlustrations](https://illlustrations.co/)
 - A few other packages

-## How to set up your own blog using this as a template
+## If you want to use this template for your blog

-*To Do*

-- [ ] Document full process from cloning this repo to deploying on Netlify
+- Use this boilerplate template of my blog - https://github.com/gms64/nuxt-static-skeleton
+    - directions to get up and running are there
+- or: clone this repo and change variable yourself

 ## Other Projects